isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions.md

 #### 6. My pass holder does not wish to send his/her child (aged 12 years old to below 18 years old) for the COVID-19 vaccination in Singapore.
 Can the child be exempted?

-Unvaccinated children who are 12 years old to below 18 years old on date of entry must get their first vaccination in Singapore using a [Pandemic Special Access Route (PSAR)-approved vaccine](https://www.hsa.gov.sg/hsa-psar) within 1 month of arrival.
+Unvaccinated children who are 12 years old to below 18 years old on date of entry must get their first vaccination in Singapore using a [PSAR-approved vaccine](https://www.hsa.gov.sg/hsa-psar) within 1 month of arrival.
 They must complete the full vaccination regime within 2 months of arrival.

 However, if the child cannot be vaccinated due to medical conditions, please get a doctor’s memo which must meet all these requirements:
-- States child’s medication condition
+- States child’s medical condition
 - States reason why the child cannot take any COVID-19 vaccinations, regardless of the brand of vaccine
 - Is clear and not handwritten
 - (Only applicable if memo is not in English) Is accompanied with an English-translated copy from a translation service provider